-- 3. Access to Markets The Project is expected to engage in activities designed to expand MBEs access to new and emerging domestic and international markets to increase MBE revenue growth.
-These activities may include, but are not limited to: - Identifying procurement opportunities based on client needs, and sourcing deals; - Developing and maintaining strategic alliances with purchasing executives and government procurement officials; - Engaging in deal-making between purchasing organizations and minority firms, and assisting in bringing transactions to closure; - Conducting B2B forums, procurement/contract matchmaking events, opportunity fairs and networking events between MBEs and potential contract sources; - Educating and assisting in the development of joint ventures, teaming arrangements, strategic alliances, and mergers and acquisitions; - Solicitation analysis and bid/proposal preparation assistance; - Identifying potential export markets, facilitating global transactions and providing referrals to international trade programs and services; and - Conducting market analysis and market promotion assistance. - 4.
+- 3. Access to Markets These activities, aimed at increasing MBE revenue growth, include, but are not limited to: - Identifying procurement opportunities based on client needs, and sourcing deals; - Developing and maintaining strategic alliances with purchasing executives and government procurement officials; - Engaging in deal-making between purchasing organizations and minority firms, and assisting in bringing transactions to closure; - Conducting B2B forums, procurement/contract matchmaking events, opportunity fairs and networking events between MBEs and potential contract sources; - Educating and assisting in the development of joint ventures, teaming arrangements, strategic alliances, and mergers and acquisitions; - Solicitation analysis and bid/proposal preparation assistance; - Identifying potential export markets, facilitating global transactions and providing referrals to international trade programs and services; and - Conducting market analysis and market promotion assistance. - 4.
 Access to Capital The goal of the access to capital activities is to help MBEs obtain appropriate financing for business growth.
-Activities in this area include, but are not limited to: - Identifying financing opportunities based on client needs, and sourcing deals; - Developing and maintaining strategic alliances with banking officials and alternative financial resources; - Facilitating financial transactions by establishing and facilitating relationships between pre-qualified clients and sources of financing; - Financial assistance, for example, identification, preparation and packaging of standard commercial and alternative debt, bonding, leases (property and equipment), equity, mezzanine financing, accounts receivable, venture capital, angel investors, factoring and trade credits; - Identification and closure of opportunities for mergers and acquisitions; - Conducting financing forums and networking events between MBEs and potential financing sources; and - Conducting cost analysis.
+Activities in this area include, but are not limited to: - Identifying financing opportunities based on client needs, and sourcing deals; - Developing and maintaining strategic alliances with banking officials and alternative financial resources; - Brokering of financial transactions by establishing and facilitating relationships between prequalified clients and sources of financing; - Financial Assistance, for example, identification, preparation and packaging of standard commercial and alternative debt, bonding, leases (property and equipment), equity, mezzanine financing, accounts receivable, venture capital, angel investors, factoring and trade credits; - Identification and closure of opportunities for mergers and acquisitions; - Conducting financing forums and networking events between MBEs and potential financing sources; and - Conducting cost analysis. - 5.
+Strategic Business Development This activity involves providing tailored business development services directed towards assisting the Project clients to achieve higher levels of growth, competitiveness and capacity building.
+Strategic Business Development services include, but are not limited to the following: - Provides technical assistance and business development services to MBEs in the manufacturing sector by assisting to identify, screen, promote, direct and refer to specialized advanced manufacturing programs (such as but not limited to the NIST MEP); - Provide technical and business development services in order to secure financing and contract opportunities for MBEs; - Assesses regulatory changes pertaining to manufacturing and global competitiveness; - Conduct research to determine economic impacts and need for minority manufacturers; and - Advocate to federal, state, local governments and private sector entities to expand its resources and use of minority manufacturers.

-- 5. Strategic Business Development This activity involves providing tailored business development services directed towards assisting Project clients to achieve higher levels of growth, competitiveness and capacity building.
-Strategic Business Development services include, but are not limited to the following: - Financial Analysis Services includes capital budgeting, break-even analysis, cost accounting analysis, financial planning analysis and budgeting, and financial transaction packaging. - Marketing, Advertisement, Social Media and Sales Management includes strategic services designed to assist the client through increased sales. - Operations & Quality Management, includes services designed to increase client capability such as (but not limited to): - Manufacturing facility lease; - Construction estimating bid preparation, and bonding; - Risk Management; and, - International Trade Assistance exporting, importing, letters of credit, bank draft, distributorship, exporting trading companies (i.e., international freight forwarders), and joint ventures. - 6.
-Capture Management is the process of identifying contract opportunities, matching the opportunity to a MBE client, and tracking the probability of a favorable outcome that results in a transaction awarded to the MBE client.
+- 6. Capture Management is the process of identifying contract opportunities, matching the opportunity to a MBE client, and tracking the probability of a favorable outcome that results in a transaction awarded to the MBE client.
 The Project will actively participate in the capture management process.
 The Project will update the MBDA online tool (commonly referred to as the "Pipeline") on a regular basis.
 This tool will assist the entire MBDA Network to evaluate specific opportunities with clients. - 7.
 General Consulting Management includes, but not limited to organization and structure, formulating corporate policy, feasibility studies, business planning, and organizational development.

 The Project shall not perform or engage in the day-to-day operations of, or make decisions for, its clients.
 The primary goal of the Project is to facilitate access to contracts, capital and market opportunities that lead to the growth and expansion of MBEs.
-The level of strategic referral, consulting services and/or facilitating provided to MBEs will vary based on the stage of the MBE in its business life cycle.
+The level of strategic referral, consulting services and/or brokering provided to MBEs will vary based on the stage of the MBE in its business life cycle.